Later versions of Android require setting of permissions.

 After these 4 items are complete, tap the Add Contact button.

 You will then be taken back to the main window and can see your new contact in the tab list.
-You can now send encrypted messages back and forth with this contact.
+You can now send encrypted messages back and forth with this contact if your contact has added you in the same manner.

 Mark and Sally wish to communicate with both encrypted emails and text messaging.